What is it?

 Performance and verdict

-The Spark 40 has seven amp voices, which are effectively seven channels, including two for bass and acoustic guitars plus Clean, Glassy, Crunch, Hi-Gain and Metal.
-You've got a three-band EQ, gain, master volume and output.
-Reverb, delay and modulation each have their own dedicated controls so you can dial them in and out of your signal on the fly.
+There are seven amp voices, which equates to to seven channels in the language of yore.
+You've got two for bass and acoustic guitars then Clean, Glassy, Crunch, Hi-Gain and Metal.
+There is a three-band EQ, gain, master volume and output.
+The effects each have their own dedicated controls so you can dial them in and out of your signal on the fly.

 • Yamaha THR30II